joshwyatt/classes/markdown/shared_properties.md

 :star2: Passing almost any value into `isNothing` below will cause it to return `true`.

-- Try it out and explain why
+- Try it out and explain why it works
 - What (legal) value can you pass into it to cause it to throw an error?
 Once you discover what the value is, explain why it throws an error?
 - Why does `isNothing` throw an error when passed no argument?